Bridging the Gap Between Science and Community

 We are living in a time when misinformation has gained momentum, putting the scientific community at a disadvantage.
 Our society has become increasingly digital, and dependant on platforms like Twitter, Facebook, and Instagram for news and social interaction.
 In order to raise awareness of the value of science, the scientific community needs to adapt and fill existing communication gaps, take control of scientific narratives, and connect with audiences.

 Speak Science Simply is an outreach program that aims to provide individuals involved in science and research with the skills and confidence to communicate effectively and share their work with the general public.
-Launching in 2021, the program will be open to the public, including interested participants from across scientific fields, and will be led by a multidisciplinary team from Concordia University of Edmonton’s Faculties of Science and Education with the support of leaders from the institution and experts in communication, including Take Roots Consulting.
+The program is open to the public, including interested participants from across scientific fields, and is led by Dr. Cecilia Bukutu (Faculty of Science).
+The modules have been designed, and will be delivered by, a multidisciplinary team from across Concordia University of Edmonton and experts in communication, including Take Roots Consulting.

 Creating the Foundation for Success